naubergois/agenticai/README.md

 streamlit run test_dashboard.py
 ```

-The page lets you run individual tests or all of them and shows the log files
-generated in `phase_1`.
+After starting the command, open `http://localhost:8501` in your browser.
+The
+page lists all available tests from the `phase_1` directory.
+Use the drop-down
+to run a single test and see its output live, or click **Run All Tests** to
+execute every script.
+The dashboard also exposes the `test_output_*.txt` log
+files so you can review previous runs directly from the interface.

 ## License